-I am a big fan of Laura Wattenberg’s website and work.
+I am a big fan of Laura Wattenberg’s website and her great book.
 She uses data to categorize names to help you find names similar to names you already like.
-Admittedly, her website’s blog seems to no longer be maintained and hasn’t been updated since January 2019 but I still think it is a great free unique baby name resource to better understand name trends.
+She provides interesting and well-thought out commentary on nuances in name trends.

-Instead of simply discussing the rank of baby names over time, she takes a more nuanced approach and discusses trends in things like sounds, ending letters, name vibes, and societal & historical meanings.
+Instead of simply discussing the rank of baby names over time, she takes a more nuanced approach and discusses trends in things like sounds, ending letters and name vibes and societal & historical meanings.
 She helps you understand why you may find one baby name cute while another name feels dated.

 Name Age Calculator

-To really visualize name trends, I love using this name age calculator.
+To really visualize name trends, check out our name age calculator.
 You simply put in a name and out pops a graph of that name’s prevalence since 1900.